Menu

 It is essential from a safeguarding perspective that we are aware, on any given day, which staff or volunteers are on our school site and that the appropriate checks have been carried out on those individuals.
 We will continue to maintain our single central record (SCR) during these measures to ensure we have this awareness.

-We recognise that children can abuse their peers, and our staff are clear about the school’s policy and procedures regarding peer on peer abuse.
-All peer on peer abuse is unacceptable and will be taken seriously.
-We also recognise that abuse can still occur during a school closure or partial closure and between those children who do attend the school site during these measures.
+We recognise that children can abuse their peers, and our staff are clear about the school’s policy and procedures regarding child on child abuse.
+All child on child abuse is unacceptable and will be taken seriously.

-Our staff will remain vigilant to the signs of peer-on-peer abuse and will continue to follow the process set out in our Safeguarding Policy
+Our staff will remain vigilant to the signs of child-on-child abuse and will continue to follow the process set out in our Safeguarding Policy.
+(See child friendly policy document below)

 Online safety

-It is likely that children will be using the internet and engaging with social media far more during this time.
-Our staff are aware of the signs of cyberbullying and other online risks and our filtering and monitoring software remains in use during this time to safeguarding and support children.
-Our staff will continue to follow the process for online safety set out in our Safeguarding and E-Safety Policies.
+It is likely that children will be using the internet and engaging with social media at some point during their primary school education.
+Our staff are aware of the signs of cyberbullying and other online risks and our filtering and monitoring software is in use to safeguarding and support children.
+Our staff follow the process for online safety set out in our Safeguarding and Online Safety Policies.

 New children at the school